 for $X,Y\in \mathcal{H}_{\mathrm{teeth}}$.
 The special case $\theta=0$ or $\pi$ is discussed in Appendix~\ref{App5b}, where we show that the S-matrix reduces to $S=-1$ (this is a bit formal since there are no propagating in and out states along the teeth).

 The above definitions of the matrices $\mathbb{S}$ and $S$ are valid if $\mathbb{X}$ is invertible.
 In Appendix~\ref{App6} we also show that this is the case for generic values of the variable $\theta$, and that for only a finite number of isolated values of $\theta$ (this number being bounded by $2N$), the matrix $\mathbb{X}$ is not invertible.
-In this case the matrix $\mathbb{S}$ is ill defined.
-However, by a method of analytic continuation in the variable $z=e^{i\theta}$, we show that $\mathbb{S}$ can be defined as a meromorphic (matrix valued) function of $z$, and that the $N_t\times N_t$ S-matrix $S$ is in fact well defined as a regular function of $\theta$, and unitary, in the whole range $0<\theta<\pi$, even at the isolated values where the $N\times N$ matrix $\mathbb{S}$ is ill defined (which correspond to poles in the $z$ variable).
+In this case the matrix $\mathbb{S}$ is ill-defined.
+However, by analytic continuation in the variable $z=e^{i\theta}$, we show that $\mathbb{S}$ can be defined as a meromorphic (matrix valued) function of $z$, and that the $N_t\times N_t$ S-matrix $S$ is in fact well defined as a regular function of $\theta$, and unitary, in the whole range $0<\theta<\pi$, even at the isolated values where the $N\times N$ matrix $\mathbb{S}$ is ill-defined (which correspond to poles in the $z$ variable).